qchediak/starting_approx/README.md

 # Code for PhD thesis

 These are the m-files associated with my thesis, tentatively titled _Starting Approximations for Runge-Kutta Methods Applied to Ordinary Differential Equations and Differential-Algebraic Equations_.
 These are meant to illustrate and verify the analytical results of the thesis.
-It is important to note that these scripts are __not__ written as general solvers and are __not__ intended for use outside of these particular examples.
+These scripts are not written as general solvers and are not intended for use outside of these particular examples.

 Each folder is self-contained (i.e., code in one directory does not reference code in another directory).
 To run any of the experiments, navigate within a folder and run `main` in MATLAB.
 To change parameters, look in the `init` or `main` files.
 This was run in MATLAB R2024b; earlier versions may have formatting issues in the plots.